rururu/flights-pro/README.md

 $ cd <..>/flights-pro
 $ lein run
 ```
-In the opened Protege GUI execute the menu item Edit -> Clojure Work.
+In a Protege GUI open a project FlightPro.pprj from a folder <..>/pro-projects and execute a menu item Edit -> Clojure Work.
 When the Pro server starts, open two browser windows, one on the address: http://localhost:4444 (Cockpit view), second on the address: http://localhost:4444/chart (Chart view).

 ## Usage